nucleome/docs/source/data_service.rst

 NucleServer also supports using a Google Sheet as a configuration file in the cloud.
 This feature is particularly useful when you want to share your data server with others.
 Others can simply start a data server using the public URLs of this Google Sheet.
-To do that, you need to first prepare a configuration file using Google Sheet and make this Sheet public (anyone with the link can access this sheet , if this sheet is private only you can use it to start a local data server, see below).
+To do that, you need to first prepare a configuration file using Google Sheet and make this Sheet public (anyone with the link can access this sheet, if this sheet is private only you can use it to start a local data server, see below).
 Next, you need to identify the unique ID of this Sheet.

 .. figure:: img/figures_chapter_6/Google_sheet_id.png